abhipsapriyadarsini08-cyber/bounching_ball_game/README.md

 ✨ Features
 ______________

-Classic Gameplay: Simple and intuitive paddle-and-ball mechanics.
+⚪Classic Gameplay: Simple and       intuitive paddle-and-ball          mechanics.

-Magical Aesthetics: A dark, mystical theme with glowing effects for the ball and paddle, plus a starry background gradient.
+⚪Magical Aesthetics: A dark,        mystical theme with glowing        effects for the ball and paddle,   plus a starry background           gradient.

-Particle Effects: A satisfying burst of particles is generated whenever the ball collides with the paddle or walls.
+⚪Particle Effects: A satisfying     burst of particles is generated    whenever the ball collides with    the paddle or walls.

-Dynamic Color Change: The ball changes to a random vibrant color every time it hits the paddle.
+⚪Dynamic Color Change: The ball     changes to a random vibrant        color every time it hits the       paddle.

-Scoring System: Your score increases with every successful paddle hit.
+⚪Scoring System: Your score         increases with every successful    paddle hit.

-Smooth Animation: Uses requestAnimationFrame for a fluid 60 FPS gameplay experience.
+⚪Smooth Animation: Uses             requestAnimationFrame for a        fluid 60 FPS gameplay experience.

-Mouse Controls: The paddle movement is smoothly tied to the user's horizontal mouse position.
+⚪Mouse Controls: The paddle         movement is smoothly tied to the   user's horizontal mouse position.